TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/ppl.s.stojanovski.jpg"><img src="/images/ppl.s.stojanovski.jpg"></a>
 </figure>

-Sonja Stojanovski (BSc Neuroscience, Psychology, & Physiology, University of Toronto) is a first-year Master's student in the Department of Physiology working with lab alumnus Dr. Anne Wheeler.
-Over the past year, Stojanovski collaborated with the lab as a research assistant to explore how traumatic brain injuries (TBI) affects the etiology of ADHD.
-Specially, she investigated if TBI alters diffusion properties of white matter and volumes of subcortical structures in a pediatric population sample, in order to understand how alterations may relate to later ADHD symptoms.
-A paper reporting her findings is currently under preparation and features many Kimel Lab members as coauthors.
-Stojanovski recently won a Sickkids Restracomp scholarship for three consecutive terms starting this fall, as well as a University of Toronto Travel Award, and a Canadian TBI Research Consortium Travel award to present at the consortia's private meeting.
-Stojanovski looks forward to a new collaboration with the lab for which she will lab alumnus Dr. Arash Nazeri's Superficial White Matter methods to identify how TBI affects these structures in youth and the elderly.
+Sonja Stojanovski (BSc Neuroscience, Psychology, & Physiology, University of Toronto) is a second-year Doctoral Candidate in the Department of Physiology working with lab alumnus Dr. Anne Wheeler.
+Over the past year, Stojanovski collaborated with current lab members and lab alumnus Dr. Arash Nazeri's to apply his Superficial White Matter methods to identify how TBI affects these structures in youth and the elderly.
+Recently, Stojanovski collaborated with the lab to explore how traumatic brain injuries (TBI) affects the etiology of ADHD.
+The paper reporting her findings features many Kimel Lab members as coauthors, and was recently published at Biological Psychiatry.
+Stojanovski recently won the Margaret & Howard GAMBLE Research Grant for three consecutive terms starting this fall, and holds Sickkids Restracomp scholarship for the rest of her degree.
+Stojanovski looks forward to continued collaboration with the lab.

 Navona Calarco, B.A.H.
 ----------------------